red-hat-storage/ocs-ci/docs/usage.md

 * `--csv-change` - Allows changes in the OCS CSV.
 For example, usage of custom image, like MCG or RHCS.
 The format should be:
    <pattern_to_replace_from::pattern_to_replace_to>, while '::' is the delimiter
-* `--collect-logs-on-success-run` - Allows to have the option of gathering logs even, when the cluster deployment executed successfully

 ## Examples